BFTrick/presentation-wc-dfw-2014/presentation-wc-dfw-2014.md

 ^ I've lived in a lot of homes over the years and no matter how big the home is I always seem to fill it.
 You subconsciously think you need all of that space and you start filling it.
 The same can happen with software.
 You think you'll need all 300 features that Bigcommerce offers.
 But just like you don't need a big house you don't need all 300 features.

-^ Configurable products like a computer that have lots of inputs

----

-# Feature Lists Are *Misleading*

-Test, test, test business critical functionality!
-Or at least watch a youtube video demoing that feature.

-^ I find feature lists very misleading.
-Every single e-commerce platform I listed above is capable of selling a single product but they all do it in *very* different ways.

-^ Back in Green Bay there was a great web meetup group I attended and we have a E-Commerce CMS Smackdown where we had different people present different CMS systems and then we would vote to determine the winner.
-I don't remember the winner but I do remember the loser.
-After the guy demo'd Magento I asked him a question I asked him to show us how to add a new product to the store.
-And he stumbled.
-There were errors on multiple tabs which was very confusing.

 ---

 # [fit] Easy Wins